AppendixPi/STM32/OLED SSD1306/README.md

 SSD1306 library for OLEd display 128x64 compatible with STM32 HAL using hspi1 interface

-The library contains some stondard function plus some custom ones, comments in SSD1306.c file
+The library contains some standard functions plus some custom ones, comments in SSD1306.c file